jainammm/GridScanner/README.md

 * Export Environment Variables using `source .env`
 * Run `uvicorn app:app` to start the server.
 * Go to http://127.0.0.1:8000 to access the UI.
+> Run using docker
+* Build doker image using `docker build -t gridscanner .`
+* Run using `docker run -it --rm -p 8000:8000 gridscanner:latest`
+* The app ui is exposed at http://localhost:8000

 ## Challenges faced
 * Handled asyncronous call to modules.